-The Foundation seeks to work in partnership with marginalised communities to deliver sustainable development projects with a particular focus on health and improvements in economic prospects.
+The Foundation seeks to work in partnership with marginalised communities to deliver sustainable development projects with a particular emphasis on water, sanitation and hygiene.

 Project Management and Sustainability:

 - All projects are considered with regard to costings and potential impact and benefit for communities.
-In May 2016 EF set up EF Tanzania with its headquarters in Biharamulo with a permanent staff of two (see above).
+In May 2016 EF set up EF Tanzania with its headquarters in Biharamulo with a permanent staff of two.
 This development has significantly helped in the work and oversight of projects undertaken in the two districts that EF is focussed on.

 - All EF projects are visited by Allister Carey and other directors of EF during the six monthly visits to ensure they are progressing and developing as planned with the relevant community involvement.
 Regular reporting is also provided by EF Tanzania.